ONSdigital/eq-questionnaire-validator/README.md

 ## Formatting/linting json

-Run the following to format all json files in the schemas directory:
+Run the following to format the js files in the ajv folder, the json files in the schemas and test schemas folders and the python files in the repository:

 ``` shell
 make format